jonsamwell/dart_gherkin/README.md

 This implementation of the Gherkin tries to follow as closely as possible other implementations of Gherkin and specifically [Cucumber](https://docs.cucumber.io/cucumber/) in it's various forms.

-Available as a Dart package https://pub.dartlang.org/packages/gherkin Available as a Flutter specific package https://pub.dartlang.org/packages/flutter_gherkin which contains specific implementations to help instrument an application to test.
+Available as both a [Dart package](https://pub.dev/packages/gherkin) (this very package) and as a [Flutter specific package](https://pub.dev/packages/flutter_gherkin) which contains specific implementations to help instrument an application to test.

 ``` dart
   # Comment